Planning for the Future of Maryland’s 7th Congressional District

 “We are called to be architects of the future, not its victims.
 [The challenge is] to make the world work for 100% of humanity in the shortest possible time, with spontaneous cooperation and without ecological damage or disadvantage of anyone.” –R. Buckminster Fuller

 Candidates often share a long list of issues they plan to tackle while in Congress.
 That may appeal to some voters who believe in quick fixes.
 However, that can be a delusional approach.
-In a two-year session, that is unrealistic and highly unlikely, especially with the partisan politics that can stand in the way of moving legislation along on its merits.
-I plan to introduce and support bipartisan legislation that deals with how the economy will change the future of families, work, and communities.
+In a two-year session, significant changes are often unrealistic and highly unlikely, when confronted by the partisan politics that can stand in the way of moving legislation along on its merits.
+I plan to introduce and support bipartisan legislation that will give the economy the ability to change the future of families, work, and communities.

-If elected, Amber will work to introduce and support comprehensive legislation that ensures:
+If elected, I will work to introduce and support comprehensive legislation that ensures:

-- Our workforce (businesses, employees, and students) has access to the training and education necessary to compete in an economy where up to 38 percent of current full-time positions will not exist in ten years due to automation.
-Also, legislation that ensures data and technology do not negatively impact security and civil liberties.
+Our workforce (businesses, employees, and students) has access to the training and education necessary to compete in an economy where up to 38 percent of current full-time positions will not exist in ten years due to automation (Source: PwC).
+Also, I favor legislation that ensures data and technology do not threaten security and civil liberties.
 Passing legislation that prepares us for the future workforce is realistic and is one of the areas for which a two-year session may be a reasonable time span.
 Bills have been introduced in the past but did not move.
 I want to present/support legislation that will focus on the future of work and do the following:

 The citizens of Maryland’s 7th Congressional District may live in the same voting block, but they face very different issues.
 Let’s focus on our common ground and work together to improve the Future of Families, the Future of Work, and the Future of Connected Communities.
 Sign the petition to get Amber on the November ballot.